Hwy 43 — Winona

 I live in the neighborhood of the Main & Sarnia Street intersection & have used that intersection multiple times a day without delay, except for the traffic backup due to trains, for almost 64 years.
 I believe that the 4-way stop makes it an extremely safe intersection for ALL users.
 The only way to improve that intersection is to eliminate the truck traffic by rerouting trucks to Mankato Avenue.
 In my opinion, a roundabout at Main & Sarnia would be a serious waste of taxpayer dollars!

-Laurie Krause 9 months ago
+Laurie Krause over 1 year ago

 characters left